Life can be excruciating when your family doesn’t support you.

 - How do you tell if your family dislikes you?

-- How do you tell if your parents don’t care about you?
+- How do you tell if your parents or family members don't care about you?

 - What are the signs of a toxic family?